Cuis-Smalltalk/Learning-Cuis/LayoutTour.md

 myLayout morphExtent: 400@300; color: Color skyBlue; openInWorld.
 ````

 I took a shortcut here.
 I sent three messages on one line.
-The ';' (semicolon) character introduces a "cascade".
+The ';' (semicolon) character introduces a **cascade**.
 What a cascade does is to send messages to the original recever object.

 So the above is the same as typing: